Apple, China Mobile sign long-awaited deal to sell iPhones

 China Mobile, which has about 760 million customers, will begin registering orders for iPhone from December 25, the company said on its account on the Sina-Weibo micro-blogging service.

-The tie-up provides a much-needed boost for Apple in a country where it's trailing rivals, even though China is its second-largest market after the U.S. It will also give Apple extra firepower in its intensifying global competition with South Korea's Samsung Electronics Co Ltd.
+The tie-up provides a much-needed boost for Apple in a country where it's trailing rivals, even though China is its second-largest market after the U.S. It will also give Apple extra firepower in its intensifying global competition with South Korea's Samsung Electronics Co Ltd (005930.KS).

 Apple didn't disclose financial terms of the agreement.
 Tim Cook, Apple's chief executive, said in its statement that China is an extremely important market for the Cupertino-based company.

 In a country where smartphone sales are booming, Apple has trailed its competitors.
-Shipments of iPhones in the country grew 32 percent year-on-year for the third quarter, about half of China's Lenovo Group Ltd, which had the next slowest growth at 64 percent year-on-year.
+Shipments of iPhones in the country grew 32 percent year-on-year for the third quarter, about half of China's Lenovo Group Ltd (0992.HK), which had the next slowest growth at 64 percent year-on-year.

 SAMSUNG BATTLE